brthomiu/grid-space/README.md

 <img src="gridGifSmall.gif" />
 <em>Demo of concurrency between two separate clients.</em>

+## Live Demonstration
+### <strong>https://brthomiu.github.io/grid-space/</strong>

+<em>Please be patient with the demo - the free hosting takes a bit of time to wake up and build a Docker image.</em>

 ## Overview
 Grid-Space is a full-stack concurrent multiplayer web application designed for interactive gaming experiences.
 It leverages Go's powerful concurrency features to manage real-time communication between the server and multiple clients via websockets.

-### Live Demonstration
-### <strong>https://brthomiu.github.io/grid-space/</strong>

-<em>Please be patient with the demo - the free hosting takes a bit of time to wake up and build a Docker image.</em>

 ### Server Component
 - **Language:** Go